 Early spring options

-Using herbicides with longer residual helps control weeds that germinate between treatment and soybean planting.
-Products that include Canopy EX, Autumn Super, Classic, FirstRate, Sharpen, metribuzin, or Valor can help provide residual control against several broadleaf species, including marestail.
-However, it is very important to consult and follow the herbicide label guidelines for the required pre-plant intervals prior to planting soybeans.
+Using herbicides with longer residual helps control weeds that germinate between early spring applications t and soybean planting.
+Products that include chlorimuron (Classic, Canopy), cloransulam (FirstRate), flumioxazin (Valor, others), saflufenacil (Sharpen, Optill, Verdict), or metribuzin, can help provide residual control against several broadleaf species, including marestail.
+However, it is very important to consult and follow the herbicide label guidelines for the required pre-plant intervals prior to planting soybeans as well as the proper rate for your soil.
+Also keep in mind that resistance may reduce the effectiveness of ALS-inhibiting herbicides such as chlorimuron and cloransulam.

 One additional herbicide to consider as a rescue burndown application to control bolting marestail prior to soybean planting is glufosinate (Liberty and others).
 Although, it would be better to control marestail at an earlier stage of growth, glufosinate has been one of the most effective herbicides to control bolting marestail.
 Glufosinate also has broad spectrum non-selective activity on other broadleaf and grass species if treated at a young growth stage.
 Glufosinate is primarily a contact herbicide, so a spray volume of 15 gallons per acre or greater generally provides the most consistent weed control.
 Glufosinate tends to work best under higher humidity and warm, sunny conditions at application.